giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## Abstract

 Continuous Section Field (CSF) is a mathematical modelling framework that represents a longitudinal object through independently prescribed fields along an axial coordinate.
-The model is expressed as a function $S(z)$, defined over the longitudinal domain, whose value at each coordinate is a local state composed of spatial domains and material participation.
+The model is expressed as a function $S(z)$, defined over the longitudinal domain, whose value at each coordinate is a local state composed of spatial regions and material participation.

 The geometric component of $S(z)$ is defined by boundary-vertex correspondences along the axial coordinate; the spatial regions at each coordinate are induced by these correspondences.
 Material participation is represented by independent longitudinal fields that define the axial/bending and shear/torsion contribution of each region.
 The geometric field, the axial/bending participation field $w_i(z)$, and the shear/torsion participation field $k_i(z)$ are separate components of the same model and are not constrained to follow a common evolution law.

 This formulation makes the continuous field the central mathematical object.
 Operations such as local evaluation, differentiation, and integration act on $S(z)$ without redefining the underlying description.
-The paper formalizes the CSF representation and the rules by which spatial domains and participation fields combine into a local state.
+The paper formalizes the CSF representation and the rules by which spatial regions and participation fields combine into a local state.

 The examples illustrate continuous descriptions defined by independently prescribed laws with separate geometric, axial/bending, and shear/torsion evolution.
 CSF is a functional representation for models whose form and participation vary continuously and independently along the longitudinal coordinate.

 **Keywords:** continuous section field; continuous field representation; longitudinal coordinate; material participation fields; independent geometry and participation; functional modelling